agda/agda/doc/user-manual/getting-started/installation.rst

 Option 3: Install Agda as a Prebuilt Package (not generally recommended)
 ------------------------------------------------------------------------

 **Warning** : Depending on the system, prebuilt packages may not be the latest release.
-See https://repology.org/project/agda/versions.
+See `repology <https://repology.org/project/agda/versions>`_ for a list of Agda versions available on various package managers.

 See :ref:`prebuilt-packages` for a list of known systems and their system-specific instructions.